yamaguchi1024/shell/README.md

-This is a original shell implemented by yamaguchi1024(Yuka Takahahashi) and @cookies146
+This is a original shell implemented by [yamaguchi1024](yamaguchi1024.github.io) (Yuka Takahahashi) and [cookies146](cookies146.github.io)

+In this shell, you can execute commands like below.
 ![0.png](https://github.com/yamaguchi1024/shell/blob/master/0.png)

+Also, when you execute a file which takes long time and memory, shell will print CPU utilization and memory status.
 ![1.png](https://github.com/yamaguchi1024/shell/blob/master/1.png)

 ## Install